wcrbrm/nest2spreadsheet/README.md

 ## Credentials of Google's Service Account

-Providing google spreadsheet and service credentials is optional, without them it will just display
+Providing google spreadsheet and service credentials is optional, without them it will just display data (with warnings)

 __Setup Instructions__